Ramisha Sattar

 Ramisha Sattar (born September 18, 1999) is an American visual artist and animator best known for her work as creative director for American singer-songwriter Chappell Roan.
 She is also the director of design for astrologer Chani Nicholas's application CHANI.

 Early and personal life

-Sattar was born on September 19, 1999 and raised in rural Nebraska, and her family moved to Dallas, Texas during her sophomore year of high school.
+Sattar was born on September 18, 1999, and raised in rural Nebraska.
+Her family moved to Dallas, Texas, during her sophomore year of high school.
 She is currently based in Los Angeles.
 She is of Pakistani descent.
-She enjoys scrapbooking as a hobby, and made two scrapbooks during her monthlong trip to India in 2024.

 Career

 Sattar graduated from University of Texas at Dallas in 2021 with a Bachelors of the Arts in Arts, Technology, and Emerging Communication.
-She began working at CHANI in December 2020 and became the creative director for Chappell Roan in March 2022.
+She majored in design and production, learning about coding, user experience, and user interface among traditional art and design classes.

+As a digital designer, Sattar also has experience in printmaking and has always been drawn to scrapbooking.
+Her work often resembles elements of crafty or hand-made items.
+This stylistic choice derives from her love for charming homemade items.
+She also takes inspiration from her personal culture, combining desi elements with her Midwest culture and experimenting with physical collage in digital editing programs.
+These influences can be seen throughout her work, especially in her merchandise designs for Chappell Roan.